 Walk with the Wolves

 Members of the Trust have the opportunity to walk with wolves on our weekend wolf walks.
-After a short safety brief you’ll be introduced to the wolves and their handlers and join them on their walk around the surrounding fields of the Trust.
+After a short safety brief you’ll join the wolves and their handlers on a walk around the surrounding fields of the Trust.
 There are also plenty of opportunities to take photos, with the route specially chosen to provide several especially photogenic settings.

 Wolf Print is supported by the world’s leading wolf biologists and researchers, NGOs, academic institutions and various government departments.
 Focusing on issues of wolves and their conservation, particularly in Europe, Wolf Print keeps readers up to date on current events.

 Each year the Trust holds a seminar during Wolf Awareness Week and invites speakers from different countries.
 The Trust invites speakers from different countries and in the past delegates have listened to some of the world’s foremost experts on wolves and their conservation.